Anxiety

 blue wave separator graphic

-Anxiety can happen to anyone at any time.
+Anxiety can affect anyone, anytime.
 Over 30% of adults in Massachusetts reported symptoms of anxiety and/or depression last year.
-Anxiety disorders are the most common mental health disorders in the U.S., yet less than half of individuals seek treatment for their symptoms.
-East Point Behavioral Health in Massachusetts is committed to delivering high-quality, accessible care for individuals experiencing anxiety disorders.
-These disorders can seep into all aspects of life, complicating relationships and everyday functioning, but they can be managed with the right support.
+Anxiety disorders remain the most common mental health concern in the U.S., yet less than half of those affected seek help.
+East Point Behavioral Health is dedicated to providing high-quality, accessible care through anxiety therapy in Massachusetts.
+These disorders often impact relationships and daily functioning, but with the right support, they are manageable.
+We also offer virtual anxiety therapy for those who prefer care from home.
+Contact us today to start your path to relief.

 What Is Anxiety Disorder?

-Anxiety disorders encompass a wide range of mental health conditions characterized by excessive, persistent, and often overwhelming feelings of worry, fear, or unease.
-While anxiety is a normal emotion, an anxiety disorder produces feelings that go beyond this, interfering significantly with daily life, affecting work, relationships, and overall well-being.
+Anxiety disorders include a wide range of mental health conditions.
+They are all characterized by excessive, persistent, and often overwhelming feelings of worry, fear, or unease.
+During our online therapy for anxiety disorder, we discuss how anxiety is a normal emotion.
+However, an anxiety disorder produces feelings that go beyond this.
+It interferes significantly with daily life, affecting work, relationships, and overall well-being.
 In addition to emotional distress, anxiety can lead to physical symptoms like headaches, digestive issues, and sleep disturbances, which complicate everyday life.

 There is no single cause of anxiety disorders.
-These conditions can be caused by a number of factors, such as genetics, brain chemistry, life experiences, and personality.
+A number of factors, such as genetics, brain chemistry, life experiences, and personality, can cause these conditions.
 Aside from the constant worry and fear these disorders create, they can also cause physical symptoms like muscle tension, sweating, and rapid heartbeat.
 In extreme cases, anxiety disorders can lead to self-harm or suicidal ideation.

-Fortunately, there are treatment options available to help manage this condition.
-Effective treatments include cognitive behavioral therapy (CBT), anti-anxiety medications, medication management, and substance use treatment.
-East Point Behavioral Health offers all of these treatments under one roof, allowing you to access a full spectrum of therapies to support your recovery.
+East Point Behavioral Health offers therapy for anxiety that addresses every aspect of your condition under one roof, allowing you to access a full spectrum of therapies to support your recovery.

 Common Types of Anxiety Disorders